Introduction

 Traditional farming

-This type of farming involves the use of traditional methods and practices such as hand tools, human labor, and natural fertilizers.
+This type of farming involves using traditional methods and practices such as hand tools, human labour, and natural fertilizers.
 Small-scale farmers usually practice traditional farming that earns low yields and low productivity.

 Subsistence farming

-This farming system involves the cultivation of crops and the raising of animals for the farmer’s own consumption and that of their immediate family.
+This farming system involves the cultivation of crops and raising animals for the farmer’s own consumption and that of their immediate family.
 Farmers often sell surplus produce in local markets.

 Commercial farming

-Commercial farming is a type of farming that associates mainly with profit.
-This farming system involves large-scale farming, the use of modern technology, and the application of commercial fertilizers and pesticides.
+Commercial farming is a type of farming that is associated mainly with profit.
+This farming system involves large-scale farming, using modern technology and the application of commercial fertilizers and pesticides.
 Commercial farmers usually produce crops or raise livestock for sale in national and international markets.

 Organic farming

 Organic farming relies on natural methods and techniques to cultivate crops and raise animals.
 It prohibits the use of synthetic fertilizers, pesticides, and GMOs.
-Organic farmers usually produce crops or raise livestock for local markets and premium prices.
+Organic farmers produce crops or raise livestock for local markets at premium prices.

 Mixed farming